-Some of the home remedies for Raynaud’s Disease include relaxation techniques, biofeedback training, increased amounts of vitamin B3, bananas and other potassium-heavy foods, ginkgo biloba, ginger, magnesium supplements, nuts, seafood, leafy vegetables, eggs, and citrus fruits, as well as behavioral changes such as avoiding caffeine, reducing stress, and quitting smoking.
+The home remedies for Raynaud’s Disease include relaxation techniques, biofeedback training, increased amounts of vitamin B3, bananas, and other potassium-heavy foods, ginkgo biloba, ginger, magnesium supplements, nuts, seafood, leafy vegetables, eggs, and citrus fruits, as well as behavioral changes such as avoiding caffeine, reducing stress, and quitting smoking.

 Symptoms of Raynaud’s Disease

-Biofeedback Training: Biofeedback training is like meditation 2.0, and combines relaxation techniques with instructional lessons on how to control the body’s processes consciously.
+Biofeedback training is like meditation 2.0 and combines relaxation techniques with instructional lessons on how to control the body’s processes consciously.
 It does include some technological devices, and it isn’t a total “home” remedy, but it is an alternative solution for many people who are looking for relief without turning to the pharmaceutical industry.

-Potassium Power: Potassium is an essential mineral that controls both the fluid balance in the body (along with sodium) and the dilation of the blood vessels and arteries.
+Potassium is an essential mineral that controls both the fluid balance in the body (along with sodium) and the dilation of the blood vessels and arteries.
 Since Raynaud’s decreases the flow of blood and oxygen to the extremities, food like bananas and other potassium-packed foods are very important to prevent episodes from striking.
-Potassium reduces tension throughout the cardiovascular system, so Raynaud’s flare ups have a far less noticeable effect.
+Potassium reduces tension throughout the cardiovascular system, so Raynaud’s flare-ups have a far less noticeable effect.

 Although Primary Raynaud’s is a disease that stands alone, the majority of Raynaud’s cases are secondary, meaning they are a symptom of another condition or problem, some of which could be quite serious.
-Be sure to check with a doctor so he can tell you which type you are likely suffering from, and to make sure you are not facing any of the truly nast diseases that can also manifest in Raynaud’s phenomenon.
+Be sure to check with a doctor so he can tell you which type you are likely suffering from, and to make sure you are not facing any of the truly vast diseases that can also manifest in Raynaud’s phenomenon.